 In the summer of 2003 Radcliffe Olympic amalgamated with local club ASC Dayncourt to create one of the largest clubs in Nottinghamshire with it retaining the famous Radcliffe Olympic name.
 The club created four sections the Seniors, Intermediates, Juniors and Ladies to provided equal opportunities for everyone to play football.

 The success continued in the 2003/04 season when they were crowed Champions of the Central Midland League Premier Division.
 The 2004/05 season saw them play in the Central Midlands League Supreme Division.
 The 2006/07 season saw them make their debut in the FA Vase.
 The 2008/09 saw them crowned Champions of the Central Midlands League Supreme Division.

 The 2009/10 season saw them play in the East Midlands Counties Football League Premier Division.
 The 2010/11 season was a historic moment as they made their debut in the FA Cup and played seven ties in five rounds before eventually being knocked out in the Third Round Qualifier.
 The 2011/12 season saw them reach the EMC League Cup Final.
 The 2013/14 season saw them reach the EMC League Cup Semi Final.
 The 2014/15 season saw them reach the EMC League Cup Final.
 The 2017/18 season saw them relegated from the EMC League.
 The 2018/19 season saw them relegated from the NSL Premier Division.

-This season sees them play in the Nottinghamshire Senior League Premier Division with a Management Team of Chris Bennett (Manager) and Ricky Hunter (Coach).
+This season sees them play in the Nottinghamshire Senior League Division One with a Management Team of Chris Bennett (Manager) and Ricky Hunter (Coach).